-In 1899, just after Union City was incorporated, A. L. Jones built a large warehouse at the intersection of Walnut and Center Streets.
+In 1899, just after Union City was incorporated, the Union City Land and Development Company built a large warehouse at the intersection of Walnut and Center Streets.
 Actually Walnut Street was little more than a path not yet named and Center Street was named Tobacco Street just after the warehouse was built.
 Interestingly, though the town was named Union City, the business was called Ashpole Warehouse.
-Jones brought in a Mr. Wade to operate it in 1899 with moderate success.
+The investment company asked Neill G. Wade, a shareholder, to operate it in 1899.
 Opening on September 15, 1899, they sold 500,000 pounds of leaf that season.
-For 1900, Jones convinced J. D. Kyle of Tennessee to take over the operation.
+For 1900, J. D. Kyle of Tennessee was recruited to take over the operation.

 In 1902, T. F. Reeves & Co. moved from the Farmers' Warehouse in Lumberton and became manager of a new warehouse, Planters' Warehouse.
 The exact location of this warehouse is unknown but it was in the general downtown area.